ag-fx/snake4k/README.md

 # Ideas

-* Config could be configured in view via some start-game-dialog; via some defined presets:
+* Settings option
     * Fruit: Nut - Apple - Steak (changing the fruit growth)
-    * Map size
+    * Map size (have to resize the window)
     * Option: Can go through walls
-    * !!!
-Option: Small delay when hit something
+    * Option: Small delay when hit something
-* Sounds (can be disabled), visual flashes
-    * When fruit eaten, when game over
+* Improved highscore: based on settings-permutation